Ricochet (dog): Merchandising

 Health Communications Inc approached Fridono about writing a book about Ricochet.
 In June 2014, Ricochet: Riding a Wave of Hope With the Dog Who Inspires Millions was published.
 The book was released in paperback in May 2015, and a Japanese edition has also been published in Japan.
 Ricochet also appears in 13 other books, including A Year With National Geographic: Yearbook 2014, Animals and the Kids Who Love Them, The Power of Wagging Tails, A Book of Miracles, Devoted, Surf Dog Miracles, San Diego North Coast and Daisy to the Rescue.

 Ricochet's branded merchandise includes calendars, T-shirts, a stuffed animal, stickers, "paw it forward" wristbands and trading cards.

-Media Appearances
+Media appearances

 Print

-Ricochet has been featured in more than 40 magazine articles including People Magazine, Guideposts, Dog Fancy, Fido Friendly, Modern Dog, Cesar's Way, AKC Gazette, Woman's World, and many more In addition to the articles, she has been on the cover of Pup Culture, San Diego Pets, K9 Reporter, American Dog, Scholastic, Woof and Animal Wellness.
+Ricochet was featured in more than 40 magazine articles including People Magazine, Guideposts, Dog Fancy, Fido Friendly, Modern Dog, Cesar's Way, AKC Gazette, Woman's World, and many more.
+In addition to the articles, she has been on the cover of Pup Culture, San Diego Pets, K9 Reporter, American Dog, Scholastic, Woof and Animal Wellness.

 Television

-Ricochet has appeared on the Oprah Winfrey Network, Nat Geo Wild, an MTV special called "Made" and was a Jeopardy question.
+Ricochet appeared on the Oprah Winfrey Network, Nat Geo Wild, an MTV special called "Made" and was a Jeopardy question.
 She also appeared in two Bark Box commercials.